 In the meantime, New York players can also check out social and sweepstakes sites.
 These sites invite players to use virtual currencies to play casino games and, in some cases, even offer ways to redeem winnings for real cash prizes.

-These social and sweepstakes casinos tend to focus on online slots, but some include a few table games.
+These social and sweepstakes casinos tend to focus on slots, but some include a few table games.
+If you’re considering playing online slots in New York, sweepstakes sites are an excellent option.
 While Ultimate Texas Hold’em poker does not typically show up among the choices, it may be introduced in the future.

 Practice Ultimate Texas Hold’em